Ahmedmostafa2000/Arabic_digits/README.md

 ### for more illustration about how to build a simple convlutional neural network using keras read the readme file in my mnist repository https://github.com/Ahmedmostafa2000/MNIST

-### note: I am planning on doing visualization for this model's filters in couple of days isa